ahmedeidd/shopLovers/README.md

 # shop_lovers_app

-It's a social flutter application that offer the user to share food photos & recipes with his followers.
+It's a social flutter application that offer the user to share shop photos & recipes with his followers.

 ## some vidoes
 <!-- record_1 -->